 Userfeel is a little more basic in terms of feature set, but what it does do it does well.
 This makes it a great entry-level tool for startups and SMBs.

-Product management tools for session recording
+Best product management tools for session recording

 One of the best features is the ability to see heatmaps.
 There are a few different types, including scroll, movement, and clicking.
-This enables you to see how your users behave, giving you a good understanding of where your product might need improving.
+This enables you to see how your users behave, giving you a good understanding of where your product might need improvement.
 You can also watch screen recordings of your users interacting with your product.

-Alongside the feedback capabilities there are some powerful analytics.
+Alongside the feedback capabilities, there are some powerful analytics.
 You can visualize your product’s funnel, and watch how many people activate, adopt, and convert.
 This shows you where the big gaps are that you need to fill.

 Hotjar has a free plan, so startups and SMBs can start recording sessions right away, with none of the costs that other product management tools have.